michaelahwales/pages-practice/README.md

 Explanation: compensator_component.cc uses a latency recorder from latency_recorder.h to log latency records when compensating for motion with the LiDAR.
 <h5 align="center"> <strong> <em> Reflexion: The Cloud Server and the Open Software Platform </em> </strong> </h5>
+Another unexpected dependency in the concrete architecture is the fact that the Cloud Server also depends on the Open Software Platform.
+In our conceptual architecture, we only anticipated that the Open Software Platform would depend on the Cloud Server for making map queries and gaining traffic information, and that the Cloud Server would operate independently to provide these services.
+However, the Cloud Server needs to query Planning and Routing for information from the Open Software Platform on the vehicle’s state to determine the next planning and routing options.
+We also neglected to indicate some of the dependencies in the other direction.
+All are described in detail, below.

 <h5 <strong> <ins> Cloud Server ↔ Open Software Platform </ins> </strong></h5>
 <h5 <strong> 1.
 Cloud/Navigation/map ↔ Open Software Platform/planning </h5>
 Files used: planning_gflags.h

 Explanation: pnc_map.cc uses planning “flags” from planning_gflags.h when updating the vehicle state in conjunction with information on nearby routing waypoints to determine if the vehicle’s next move needs to be re-planned.
 This is likely to deal with situations in which the vehicle goes off the map or disconnects and needs to reorient itself.

 <h5 <strong> 2.
 Cloud/Navigation/map → Open Software Platform/Navigation/routing </h5>